mongodb/specifications/source/crud/crud.rst

 Changes
 =======

-* 2020-03-19: Clarify that unacknowledged update, findAndModify, and delete operations with a hint option should raise an error on older server versions
+* 2020-03-19: Clarify that unacknowledged update, findAndModify, and delete operations with a hint option should raise an error on older server versions.
 * 2020-03-06: Added hint option for DeleteOne, DeleteMany, and FindOneAndDelete operations.
 * 2020-01-24: Added hint option for findAndModify update/replace operations.
 * 2020-01-17: Add allowDiskUse to FindOptions.